-Each half term we will explore our vision and mission statement by using our school values as chosen by our school community.
-Each week staff are on the lookout for pupils demonstrating our chosen value.
-These children will be celebrated during our weekly 'Shining Star' worship to recognise the part they have played in sharing our values.
-With parental permission, their photos will also be shared with the wider school community via Yammer.
+Each half term we explore our vision and mission statement by using our school values as chosen by our school community.
+Each week staff are on the lookout for pupils demonstrating our values.
+These children are celebrated during our weekly 'Shining Star' worship to recognise the part they have played in sharing our values.
+With parental permission, their photos are shared with the wider school community via Viva Engage.